pitchmuc/adobe-analytics-api-2.0/docs/main.md

 Delete an Alert.
 Returns 200 if successful.\
 Arguments:
 * alertId : REQUIRED : ID of Alert to delete

+#### deleteShare
+Delete a specific share.\
+Arguments:
+* shareId : REQUIRED : The share ID to be deleted

+#### deleteDataSourceAccount
+Delete a specific Data Source account by its ID.\
+Arguments:
+* rsid : REQUIRED : The report suite ID to which the data source account belongs.
+* accountId : REQUIRED : The ID of the data source account to delete.

+#### deleteCloudLocation
+Delete a specific cloud location by its UUID.\
+Arguments:
+* uuid : REQUIRED : The UUID of the cloud location

 ### Project class